jakerutter/ClockPractice/README.md

 There are questions that display four analog clocks with different times and a question written in English asking the user to identify the clock displaying a specific time.

+## Recently Added
+Recently added a simple score keeping system & timer displaying amount of time played in seconds.

-## Feature List
+## Feature Roadmap
 Cutover app to use bootstrap

-Consider adding some score keeping stats
+Imrove score keeping stats

 Consider adding quiz with timer functionality